vaibhavkapase1302/AWS-Services/EC2 Section/readme.md

 3. Distributing load across machines (ELB)
 4. Scaling the services using an auto-scaling group (ASG)

+### Key Pair
+AWS uses public-key cryptography to secure the login information for your instance.
+- RSA
+- ED25519 [ Not Supported by Windows ]

+Private key file format
+- .pem [ For use with OpenSSH ]
+- .ppk [ For use with PuTTY ]

 ### EC2 Instance Connect:
 * By using SSH:
 * By using RDP Client: